the0hdDev/abeams-engine/docs/CONTRIBUTING.md

 We aim to foster an open and welcoming environment.
 Please review and adhere to our (forthcoming) Code of Conduct in all interactions.

-Thank you for helping us build BEAMS!
+Thank you for helping us build ABeams!